 Little Lena is Zara and Mike Tindall's second daughter, who was born after two tragic miscarriages for the couple.
 In November 2016, the couple announced their second pregnancy, but just a month later on Christmas Eve, Zara and Mike shared the sad news that they had gone through a miscarriage.
 In a later interview with the Sunday Times, Zara disclosed that she had suffered a second miscarriage "really early on" in another pregnancy, which was never shared with the public.
 After welcoming Lena into their family, mum Zara revealed she had changed her daughter's name at the last minute.
 "I liked the name Elena but I didn’t want her initials to be 'ET' so she's Lena," revealed the new mum.
 Sensible decision.

-Archie Mountbatten-Windsor might not yet be two, but he's had some life experience already.
-Since being born in 2019, the young royal (who doesn't have a title) has lived in three countries: the UK, then Canada, and now the USA - in Montecito, California.
+Archie Mountbatten-Windsor might only just be three-years-old, but he's had some life experience already.
+Since being born in 2019, the young royal (who doesn't have a title) has lived in three countries: the UK, Canada, and the USA.
 According to his proud parents, Prince Harry and Meghan Markle, Archie already has quite a personality, and is forming lots of words.
 His first?
 Crocodile!
 Yup, it's a big one for someone so little.
-"He’s already putting three, four words together, he’s already singing songs," Prince Harry told James Corden.

-August Philip Hawke Brooksbank might only be a couple of months old, but he's proving very popular with the public, as mum Princess Eugenie has been sharing some adorable photos of him over on Instagram.
+August Philip Hawke Brooksbank is just one-year-old, but he's proving very popular with the public ever since mum Princess Eugenie shared some adorable photos of him over on Instagram.
 The first baby for the York side of the royals, we've got no doubt August will be brought up with lots of love from his auntie, Princess Beatrice, and his grandmother Sarah Ferguson, who has spoken about how "thrilled and blessed" she is at his arrival.
-August lives with his parents, Princess Eugenie and Jack Brooksbank, in Frogmore Cottage - Meghan and Harry's Windsor home which they have generously lent to Eugenie for the benefit of her young family.
+August lives with his parents, Princess Eugenie and Jack Brooksbank.

-There's one more great-grandchild on the way for Her Majesty this year, making it a hat trick!
-Grandson Prince Harry and his wife, Meghan Markle - who famously stepped down from their royal duties last year - announced on Valentine's Day that they're expecting their second child.
-Then, in their no-holds-barred interview with Oprah Winfrey that aired at the beginning of this month, the couple revealed their son Archie would be getting a sister, as they're expecting a baby girl this summer.
-The Queen's new great-granddaughter will tip the great-grandchild balance of boys to girls in the female favour, and we can't wait to hear all about her.
+The newest royal great-grandchild on the block comes courtesy of grandson Prince Harry and his wife, Meghan Markle - who famously stepped down from their royal duties in 2020.
+Her full name is Lilibet Diana Mountbatten-Windsor, after the Queen's childhood nickname, but she'll go by Lili.
+The world has been waiting for Lili's arrival since her parents announced on Valentine's Day that they were expecting their second child.
+Then, in their no-holds-barred interview with Oprah Winfrey that aired in March, the couple revealed their son Archie would be getting a sister.
+Lili tips the great-grandchild balance of boys to girls in the female favour.

 You Might Also Like